hashgraph/hedera-local-node/docs/multinode-mode.md

 # Full and Turbo Modes

 When running the Local Node in mutlinode mode both **Full Mode** `--full` and **Turbo Mode** are supported.
-When running in full mode each node's record stream files are uploaded to it's own directory in the `minio` bucket by the correpsonding uploader containers (`record-streams-uploader-N`, `account-balances-uploader-N`,`record-sidecar-uploader-N`).
+When running in full mode each node's record stream files are uploaded to its own directory in the `minio` bucket by the correpsonding uploader containers (`record-streams-uploader-N`, `account-balances-uploader-N`,`record-sidecar-uploader-N`).
 When running in turbo mode (the default) they are read from the corresponding local directory.

 # Diagram